epilot-dev/engineering-principles/README.md

 - **Shoulders of giants**: Build smarter and faster by taking what other’s have built before us and assembling those things together
 - **Focus**: Rely on expert solutions and tooling to free up our engineers to focus on the unique problems that provide the most value for our customers
 - **Cost Efficiency**: Reduce costs (operating, maintenance, development, etc.) by renting

-## Proof-of-concepts: Show, don’t tell

-Often the best way to move things forward is to stop discussing and start building.

-Building a concrete POC, an incomplete and intentionally corner-cutting version of a proposed feature helps move the design forward and discover problems with the design early on.

-A proof-of-concept should include the critical parts of the system to discover and hopefully prove the end-to-end feasibility of the proposed design.

-Proof-of-concepts should be small enough to build with very low effort and be completely disposable.
-It should be expected that any work done and code written to build a POC will likely be discarded.

-The purpose of a POC is to prove the feasibility of a design and get a feel for what the end result might look like with as low upfront effort as possible.

-### Why?

-- **Fewer meetings**: Trying to rally everyone in the company behind an idea or a new feature can easily result in an endless cycle of meetings and abstract arguments.
-- **Things happen**: Even with thorough design work and great planning, things will change after you start building.
-- **Code wins arguments**: Proof-of-concepts are a great, concrete tool to convey an idea and avoid wasting time on abstract discussion.
-They can be used to get feedback early and also help catch obvious issues with the design.